 Being a professional means building a relationship that is supportive and nurturing without promoting dependency.
 It is challenging to achieve this balance.
 The student wants to communicate that they are committed to serving and supporting the communication needs identified by individuals and families.
-It is important to the student's effectiveness that they recognize the boundaries of their relationship with a client/family.
-Personal friendships or inappropriate personal involvement with a client or family compromises the effectiveness as a clinician.
-If the student encounters a circumstance where a client is promoting a personal association, the student should discuss the situation with the clinical faculty who will advise the student in tactful management.
+It is important to the student's effectiveness that they recognize the boundaries of their relationship with a client/family/on and off campus supervisors.
+Personal friendships, private hiring for additional work (childcare, tutoring etc.) or inappropriate personal involvement with a client/family/ on and off campus supervisor compromises the effectiveness as a clinician.
+If the student encounters a circumstance where a client/family or supervisor is promoting a personal association, the student should discuss the situation with the clinical director who will advise the student in tactful management.
 On occasion, client families will express an interest in paying the student to work with their child outside of clinic or as a care provider.
 This compromises the professional boundaries in clinic and is strongly discouraged.